 Net gain from the disposition of property held for investment is the excess, if any, of your total gains over your total losses from the disposition of property held for investment.
-When figuring this amount, include capital gain distributions from mutual funds.
+When figuring this amount, include capital gain distributions from mutual funds and capital loss carryovers.